GerardCB/gdrive-pdf-exporter/README.md

-# Google Drive PDF Screenshot Exporter
+# Google Drive PDF Exporter

-A JavaScript console script to export Google Drive documents as optimized, high-quality PDFs with working hyperlinks when the download option is disabled.
+A JavaScript console script to export Google Drive documents when the download option is disabled.
+The resulting documents are optimized, high-quality PDFs with working hyperlinks.

 ## ⚠️ Disclaimer